Student services fee explained , Ngā whakamārama mō ngā ratonga utu āwhina tauira

 • campus popups designed to educate students on the student services fee.

-In June 2023, we asked current students for their opinion about how the compulsory Student Services Fee supports their success, and how much the Student Services Fee charges should be for 2024.
-We ran the survey for two weeks and 1,325 students responded.
+In May and June 2024, we asked current students for their opinion about how the compulsory Student Services Fee supports their success, how it could be distributed across services, what services it pays for, and how much the Student Services Fee charges should be for 2025.
+We promoted our survey by email, advertised in the Student Newsletter, and through on campus pop-up events.

 Feedback to the Director of Student Experience